Showing posts with label #Bible. Show all posts

 He was outraged.
 I learned about them in bible college?
 What kind of godless so-called “bible college” did I attend?
 Well it was an Assemblies of God school, which outraged him all the more because that’s his denomination, and he had presumed Assemblies professors would never, ever teach such a thing.
 (Actually that particular professor was Presbyterian, but I didn’t tell him that.)

-I pointed out, same as my professor pointed out, that if he hadn’t told us about the errors, plenty of nonchristian apologists will gleefully tell us about ’em, just to freak us out.
+I pointed out, same as my professor pointed out, that if he hadn’t told us about the errors, plenty of nonchristian apologists will gleefully inform us about ’em, just to freak us out.
 Better we learn about them and deal with them, than never learn about them… then have a massive faith crisis when we stumble across them.
 (Or when some antichrist forces us to look at them for fun.)

 It’s for this same reason I’m writing about them here.
 They exist.
 Deal with ’em.

 ’Cause as you know, plenty of Christians refuse to deal with them.
-In fact this is part of the reason the New International Version is so popular: Its editors have deliberately edited out most of the errors.
+In fact this is part of the reason the New International Version is so popular: Its editors deliberately edited out most of the errors.
 I’m not kidding.
 They straight-up changed the text… and now they can claim the NIV is error-free.
 And anyone who carries an NIV can claim, “I don’t know what you mean about errors in the bible; my bible doesn’t have any such errors.”
 Well of course.

 Some Septuagint manuscripts and Syriac (see also 2 Kings 8:26); Hebrew forty-two